 How to contact your state officials to see if you are legally able to offer Plasma Fibroblast in your area?

 3.)
-Do not provide the state officials with more information than you are asked for.
-Again this is to avoid triggering any preconceived conceptions of what this treatment is before you have a chance to explain why PLAXEL is different from any other pen on the market.
+DO NOT provide the state officials with more information than you are asked for.
+Again this is to avoid triggering any preconceived conceptions of what this treatment is before you have a chance to explain how PLAXEL is different from any other pen on the market.

 4.)
-Explain to your cosmetology board that the PLAXEL plasma pen sends a true plasma ENERGY into the epidermis to help REDUCE THE APPEARANCE of sagging skin, fine lines, wrinkles, etc. Do NOT make claims to cure anything.
+Explain to your regulatory officials that the PLAXEL+ device sends an authentic plasma energy into the epidermis without puncturing the skin to help REDUCE THE APPEARANCE of sagging skin, fine lines, wrinkles, etc. Do NOT make any medical claims that the device is designed to cure or treat anything.
 Their main concern will be that you are ONLY affecting the epidermis and that you are not puncturing the skin with a needle.
-The PLAXEL plasma pen does not directly treat the dermis and the needle tip never actually touches the skin so if you can communicate this to them correctly it can help your case.
+The PLAXEL+ plasma pen does not directly treat the dermis and the needle tip never actually touches the skin so if you can communicate this to them correctly it will help your case.

 No luck?
 Consider getting a Medical Director!

 The safest way to offer plasma and avoid all of the regulations is to get a Medical Director.
 If you are unsure of how to get a Medical Director,

 you are welcome to contact us and ask questions or we can recommend a company in the US called Med Spa Advisor that will help put you in touch with a Medical Director in your area.

 Their website is www.medspaadvisor.com if you'd like to look into this option.